-As of late July, nearly all COVID-19 cases in the United States were caused by a new strain of the virus known as the Delta variant.
+As of early January, nearly all new COVID-19 cases in the U.K. and U.S. were caused by the omicron variant.

-Like other variants of the coronavirus, Delta may be able to cause certain eye-related symptoms, but we don't know for sure yet.
+Like other coronavirus variants, omicron and delta may be able to cause certain eye-related symptoms, but we don't know for sure yet.

-Vaccines are less effective against Delta, but they're still your best form of protection.
+Vaccines are less effective against the omicron and delta variants, but they're still your best form of protection.

 An eye test may soon be able to help detect cases of long-haul COVID.